bulbtech/job-application-task-1/README.md

 Timeline is a list of events (assigned, commented, labeled ...) with overlapping set of properties.

-- Each event is defined by it's definition:
+- For example, each event can be defined as:
    - event_name: **string**
    - component: **Type**
    - properties: **Interface**

-- Implement minimun of two _event definitions_ + default one which will be rendered insted of any not implemented event
+- Implement minimun of two _event definitions_, plus default one which will be rendered insted of any not implemented event
-- Use dynamic component rendering Angular feature (NgComponentOutlet directive or other more manual approach)
+- Use dynamic component rendering Angular feature
 - Provide a feature for external/additional registration of event definitions by implementing Angular _multi providers feature_ and _Injection tokens_.
 - All 'resources (components, services, ...)' of Issue Timeline View must be contained in specific NgModule.
 This module will have a functionality for excluding events from view at runtime, implemenented through static **forFeature** method.
 This method will have an optional input `excludeEventsFromView: Array<EventName>` where `EventName` is preferably strongly typed.
 Provided event name will exclude this event type from the list of events.